Founder Market Fit: The Overlooked Path to Your Ideal Client Profile

 In the comments, share your experiences of your challenges and successes in finding founder market fit.

 Three opportunities • Need more guidance?
-Get your free innovation audit, the first step to working with your innovation advisor and amplifying your community impact. • Want an actionable template?
-If you share your insights and request it here, I’ll send a template to help you apply these ideas. • Want updates about future related content?
+Get your free innovation audit. • Want an actionable template?
+If you share your insights, I’ll send one over. • Want updates about future related content?
 Subscribe below 👇